 Janeway: So, how'd you do it?
 Told them fairy tales?

 Neelix: Oh, no. Some of those stories can be very scary.
 Ogres and goblins.

-- I'm a Humanitarian: the children (who are Borg) suggest that after a catastrophe, the survivors of the Talaxian ship Salvoxia survived by turning cannibal.
+I'm a Humanitarian: The children (who are former Borg) suggest that after a catastrophe, the survivors of the Talaxian ship Salvoxia survived by turning cannibal.
 Neelix is obviously uncomfortable with the idea.